gmz0015/Parallel-Computing/Assignment Part 2 - Report.md

 ##### Q1: The reason for consuming more time with the increase of c value.

 A1: Obviously, GPU performs very well at parallel computing and the timing results also prove it.
 Since each thread process a cell, there will be less calculation within a thread if c value is small which means that it will fully use the advantages of GPU and consumes less time.
+[IMPROVEMENT - unrelated c]

 ##### Q2: The improvement of memory strategies

-A2: Because I store all variables at global memory except the sum of each row's value,
+A2: Because I store all variables at global memory except the sum of each row's value stored in share memory, this may consume more time on addressing the location of an element.
+[IMPROVEMENT - using constant and texture]

 ## 3 Limitations